NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

 \subsection{Trans-iron elements}

-Trans-iron elements are made during the quiescent stellar evolution by the \sprn\ \citep{meyer:94,busso:99}.
-Our models contain contributions from AGB and massive stars.
-In addition there is a high-neutron density contribution during explosive nucleosynthesis according to our SN explosion approximation \sect{subsec:exp}.
-Because the site of the rapid neutron capture process (\rprn) is still unknown our models do not contain any \rpr\ component.
+Trans-iron elements are made during the quiescent stellar evolution by the \sprn\ \citep{meyer:94,busso:99,kaeppeler:11}.
+Our models contain contributions from the \sprn\ in AGB and in massive stars.
+In addition, in massive stars there is a relevant contribution from explosive nucleosynthesis during the CCSN explosion (\sect{subsec:exp}).
+In these conditions, we also follow the activation of the \pprn\ \citep[or $\gamma$ process,][]{arnould:03}, the $\alpha$ process \citep[][]{woosley:92}, and the $n$ process in the explosive He shell \citep[e.g.,][]{blake:76}.
+In the following sections we will consider these different processes more in detail, depending on the mass region where their contribution is more relevant.
+Our models do not include $\nu$-winds nucleosynthesis components \citep[e.g.,][]{hoffman:96, froehlich:06, kratz:08, qian:08,farouqi:10,magkotsios:10,arcones:11} or the rapid neutron capture process \citep[\rprn, e.g.,][]{thielemann:11}.